The Bowery Boys: The Bowery Boys

 In 1945, when East Side Kids producer Katzman refused to grant Leo Gorcey's request to double his weekly salary, Gorcey quit the series, which then ended immediately.
 Bobby Jordan then suggested a meeting with his agent, Jan Grippo.
 Grippo, Gorcey, and Hall formed Jan Grippo Productions, revamped the format, and rechristened the series The Bowery Boys.
-(The earlier films' credits appear as "Leo Gorcey and The Bowery Boys".)
-Gorcey, who owned 40 percent of the company, starred, produced, and contributed to the scripts.
-The new series followed a more established formula than the prior incarnations of the team, with the gang usually hanging out at Louie's Sweet Shop (at 3rd & Canal St.) until an adventure came along.
+(The earlier films' credits appear as Leo Gorcey and the Bowery Boys.)
+Gorcey, who owned 40% of the company, starred in and co-produced the films, and contributed to the scripts.
+The new series followed a more established formula than the prior incarnations of the team, with the gang usually hanging out at Louie's Sweet Shop (at 3rd and Canal St.) until an adventure came along.

-The original main characters were Terrence Aloysius "Slip" Mahoney (Leo Gorcey), Horace Debussy "Sach" Jones (Huntz Hall), Bobby (Bobby Jordan), Whitey (Billy Benedict), and Chuck (David Gorcey, sometimes billed as David Condon).
-In 1948 Bobby was replaced by Butch Williams, with former East Side Kids Bennie Bartlett and Buddy Gorman alternating in the role.
-The proprietor of the malt shop where they hung out was the panicky Louie Dumbrowski (Bernard Gorcey, Leo's and David's real-life father).
+The original main characters were Terrence Aloysius "Slip" Mahoney (Leo Gorcey), Horace Debussy "Sach" Jones (Huntz Hall), Bobby (Bobby Jordan), Whitey (Billy Benedict), and Homer (William Frambes).
+Homer was replaced after the first film by Chuck (David Gorcey, sometimes billed as David Condon).
+In 1948, Bobby was replaced by Butch Williams, with former East Side Kids Bennie Bartlett and Buddy Gorman alternating in the role.
+The proprietor of the sweet shop where they hung out was the panicky Louie Dumbrowski (Bernard Gorcey, Leo and David's real-life father).

 Like the previous incarnations of the team, the members went through a number of changes over the course of the series.
 Thirteen actors were members of the team at one time or another.
 Ernie "Sunshine Sammy" Morrison, "Scruno" in the East Side Kids films, declined an invitation to rejoin the gang.
 (He later stated in an interview that he "didn't like the setup," possibly referring to the idea of Gorcey and Hall being in the forefront, and being paid much more than the other members.)
-Bobby Jordan was also unhappy with the direction of the series, which favored Gorcey and Hall and limited the participation of the other gang members.
+Bobby Jordan was also unhappy with the direction of the series, which favored Gorcey and Hall and limited the salaries and the participation of the other gang members.
 He left the series after being injured in an elevator accident.